 Barnard College’s student organization for commuters was named after the now-defunct # 9 train (a.k.a. skip stop) which used to stop at 116th Street and Broadway.
 This group provides services to support commuter life at Barnard.
 Skip Stop hosts breakfasts, lunches, and snack breaks periodically in the Commuter Lounge.
 Please feel free to stop by the Skip Stop Lounge, 103 Diana Center.
 Skip Stop Officers are elected on a yearly basis, each spring semester.
 The Officer Board is responsible for planning and implementing programs for the commuter community and oversees the use of the Commuter Lounge.

-The advisor to Skip Stop is Rebecca Lesperance, who can be found in the Student Life Office, 301 Diana Center.
+The advisor to Skip Stop is Rebecca Lesperance, who can be found in the Student Experience & Engagement (SEE) Office, 301 Diana Center.
 She is available to discuss, support, and implement programs for commuter students and put forward initiatives to support commuter students at Barnard.

 Lockers are located in the tunnels under Barnard Hall.
 Commuter students can obtain a locker by following these simple steps:

 Pay $3 at the Bursar’s Office in Lower Level Milbank Hall (15 Milbank).